felixbroch/Final-year-master-project/README.md

 2. Review the column mapping to ensure proper data interpretation
 3. Input external parameters for the optimisation scenario
 4. Specify the minimum and maximum price range for analysis
-5. Click "Submit" to generate optimal price recommendations
-6. Navigate through the tabs to explore demand patterns, revenue optimisation, and model accuracy
+5. Navigate through the tabs to explore demand patterns, revenue optimisation, and model accuracy

 ## Results and Deliverables